HasanProgrammer/Domic-CoreService/README.md

 {
     public ConsumerMessageStreamHandler(){}

+    [WithMaxRetry(Count = 100, HasAfterMaxRetryHandle = true)] //Count = 100 -> this message will be reprocessed a maximum of 100 times in case of an error
     [TransactionConfig(Type = TransactionType.Query)] //or -> Type = TransactionType.Command
     public void Handle(MessageDto message)
     {
         //logic
     }

+    [WithMaxRetry(Count = 100, HasAfterMaxRetryHandle = true)] //Count = 100 -> this message will be reprocessed a maximum of 100 times in case of an error
     [TransactionConfig(Type = TransactionType.Query)] //or -> Type = TransactionType.Command
     public Task HandleAsync(MessageDto message, CancellationToken cancellationToken)
     {